The Harvey Family

 Winifred’s immediate family had a strong link with the army, in particular, the 25th Regiment of Foot, known as the King’s Own (Scottish) Borderers.
 Her father, Henry James Harvey (1840-1921), retired as Major in 1888 at the age of 47.
 In 1849, his brother, Ensign John Richard Harvey, from 77th foot, was made Ensign in the 25th Foot, vice Maunsell, who retired; this seems serendipitously to be the beginning of their long familial association.
 Another brother, Thomas Peter, became a Major in the 77th Foot, and died at Weymouth.
 John Richard retired as Lieutenant-Colonel in 1885; he has left behind him an extraordinarily rich set of papers, including detailed illustrated journals and scrapbooks of his time in India and his voyage around the dominions in various military ships, collecting and delivering invalided soldiers.
 Henry James was later promoted to Lieutenant-Colonel.
 He served in the Afghan War (1878-9) (a report by him of an action in the Khyber may be found here) and in 1887 married Beatrice Emmeline, daughter of Rev. James Watson, Vicar of All Saints’, Upper Norwood, London, at Futegharh.
 They produced three children: Winifred Beatrice (b.
 1888), Edith Mary (b.
 1890), and Henry John (b.
 1892).
 Henry became a Colonel in the KOSB, having survived the First War.

 The Harveys were a wealthy family.
 They claimed descent from the Harveys of Hale in Linkinhorne, a parish near Bodmin Moor in Cornwall.
 A search of the records of the area does indeed reveal a long Harvey history there, with the family receiving subsidies from Henry VIII; there may well be connections with an extinct peerage - Harvey of Hale in Linkinhorne — three descents before 1620.
 Arms: — Arg. a chevron between three harrows, Sable.³ A note amongst their papers shows an attempt at a family tree, with the oldest ancestors named as John Harvey and Jane Gwavas, who married in 1695; unfortunately the records from Linkinhorne, although comprehensive, are not complete and no trace of John and Jane Gwavas is detectable there (although the Gwavas name is very localised in other parts of Cornwall and the couple may remain to be found elsewhere).
 It is possible that the Guernsey family is linked with the Harvey wine merchant family in Bristol, but no concrete evidence is as yet available to corroborate this, although the Library does have documents linking them closely to the Harvey family of Falmouth.
 This is through John Harvey (of Guernsey)'s brother Benjamin, who lived in Falmouth; John also had a brother Henry, and a brother Samson, who lived in Philadelphia; thier father was Benjamin Harvey, presumably son of John and Jane Gwavas.
+A document in the Guille family file in the Library gives another attempt at the tree, in which Benjamin Harvey of Falmouth is married to Jane Gwavas.
+Their son John is described as 'Master John Harvey, son of Mrs Benjamin Harvey of Falmouth, came to guernsey with his mother in 1755.'

 The Library’s first reference to the Harveys in St Peter Port is to John (1736-1778), whose marriage to Margaret Anne Parker (d.
 1790) is recorded in 1759.
 Amongst the papers, the 1767 will of Jane Harvey, wife of William Vionnée, mariner, names her mother, Jane Harvey, as beneficiary; the mother may have been John Harvey's sister.
 This awaits confirmation.
 The Harvey papers include several 18th century legal documents that involve Margaret Anne and John Harvey, mostly in disputes over property with other members of the Parker family, from which a Parker family tree can be gleaned; her father, Daniel Parker, is documented as renting out property in the Pollet in 1719; his father was Pierre Parker Snr, and he had brothers Pierre Jr, Samuel, and Robert as well as a sister, Elizabeth, all of whom survived to be of an age to quarrel over inheritances in the 1760s.
 The Parkers (or Parquer) can be traced in Guernsey back to the middle of the 17th century (their last house, Old Court, is subject of a Case Study).
 T. F. Priaulx’s article, with which he was helped by Winifred Harvey, refers to an unspecified Harvey (who could be John and Jane's son) coming to Alderney as a shipmaster and marrying a Miss Blaize, whence the couple removed to Guernsey.
 The inscription on the family vault in the Brother's Cemetery in St Peter Port does not bear this out,4 but a search of the Alderney records reveals that